-What might the royal baby be called?
+What might the new prince be called?

 The favourites

 Bookmakers correctly predicted Prince George's name in 2013, but were wide of the mark two years later with the birth of Princess Charlotte.
-The name Alice was considered favourite in 2015 and is also said to be a likely option for an arrival in April.
+The name Alice was considered favourite in 2015.

-As Catherine went into labour, the median odds for the third baby's name were:
+As Catherine went into labour, the median odds for the third baby's name, if it was a boy, were:

 - Arthur - 6/1